bluekvirus/vm-webdev/README.md

 Quick Start
 -----------
 Put some static content under the `www` folder, and access `192.168.1.100` from your host machine.
-The `www` folder is a symlink to the `/usr/share/nginx/html` folder.
-You might consider building into this folder's subfolders with your project build tools and organize them using an `index.html`.
+The `www` folder has a symlink at `/usr/share/nginx/html`.
+You might consider building into the `www` folder's subfolders with your project build tools and organize them using a site intro `index.html`.

 **Tip**: Proxy your Ajax api calls to your applications using the Nginx web server's `proxy_pass` and `uwsgi_pass` directives.